Piura: Republican era

-Present

 Piura is experiencing strong development of its commercial sector with the installation of large shopping centers and department stores in no less than five points of the city considered strategic by investors.
 Furthermore, in recent years the city has expanded considerably with the creation of new developments and human settlements.
 Likewise, its industrial sector was also developed with the inauguration of the "Piura Futura" industrial estate, northwest of Piura.